Share your handmade paper round(s) by mailing to:

 - Get out your tub or vat and place the cookie sheet next to it

-- Place the first layer of damp cotton sheeting or linen towels on cookie sheet
+- Place the first layer of damp cotton sheeting or linen towels on a cookie sheet

 Blend